msattari90/2DShapeGNN/README.md

 3. GNNModel.py: Trains the GNN model using the preprocessed data.
 4. EvaluationAndVisualization.py: Evaluates the model and visualizes the results.

 2. **Monitor Training**: During the training process, you’ll see the loss printed every epoch.
-If the validation loss stops improving for several epochs (controlled by early_stopping_patience), the training will halt early to prevent overfitting.
+If the validation loss stops improving for several epochs (controlled by `early_stopping_patience`), the training will halt early to prevent overfitting.

-3. **Model Saving**: After the training completes, the model will be saved as trained_model.pth.
+3. **Model Saving**: After the training completes, the model will be saved as `trained_model.pth`.
 You can reload this model for further analysis or inference.

 4. **Evaluation and Visualization**: After training, the script will evaluate the model on the test set and display visualizations of the predictions.
 These visualizations show the predicted labels for each graph, allowing you to visually inspect the performance of the model.